mek0124/autoupdate_languages2/README.md

 <details>
 <summary>
-To run the package as a background task in general or in your application
+To run the package as a background task in general or in your application (click to expand)
 </summary>

 ```python